Skip navigation

 What alternatives are there to banks?

-If you do not wish to use a traditional brick-and-mortar bank while you're in the UK, you may wish to consider a banking service that allows you to have a pre-paid debit card – although they can come with a monthly charge.
+If you don't wish to use a traditional bank while you're in the UK, you may wish to consider a banking service that allows you to have a pre-paid debit card – although they can come with a monthly charge.

-2. You will be issued with a contactless debit card within five days of your arrival in the UK and it will be posted to you
+2. You'll be issued with a contactless debit card within five days of your arrival in the UK.
+It'll be posted to you.

-3. The account is a simple current account that allows you to deposit money, use ATMs and make purchases with the debit card that you are issued
+3. The account is a simple current account that allows you to deposit money, use ATMs, and make purchases with the debit card you're issued.

 How do I open a UK bank account?

-Remember, the exact documents required may vary from bank to bank so look on their website or read anything you have been sent before you visit the branch to open the account.
+Remember, the exact documents required may vary from bank to bank so look on their website or read anything you've been sent before you visit the branch to open the account.

-However, normally you will need the following paperwork and its worth taking duplicate copies.
+However, you'll normally need the following paperwork and it's worth taking duplicate copies.

 Do any UK banks observe Sharia law?